MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/howto.md

 ## Getting Started

+Follow [Step 1a](#step-1a-use-the-sefsc-documentation-jekyll-skeleton-template-to-create-your-own-forked-repository) below if you do not yet have a GitHub repository and would like to start a new one with gh-pages.
+If you already have a repository to which you would like to add a new gh-pages branch with the SEFSC documentation template, start with [Step 1b](#step-1b-add-a-new-orphan-branch-to-the-existing-repository).

-### Step 1: Use the SEFSC-documentation-jekyll-skeleton template to create your own forked repository
+### Step 1a: Use the SEFSC-documentation-jekyll-skeleton template to create your own forked repository

 This is done on the GitHub website.
 These steps assume you already have a GitHub account in place.